tajmone/ST4-Asciidoctor/README.md

 # About

+This is a SublimeText plug-in (package) that enhances the experience of writing documents using AsciiDoc (AsciiDoctor) markup.
+At a high level, this package offers:

+- Syntax Highlighting (with customizable color schemes)
+- A (growing) library of snippets to save on typing common elements
+- A (growing) library of commands that do some "heavy lifting"
+- Configuration settings that tell SublimeText how to best work with AsciiDoc (e.g. file associations).

+## Project Status

 This my personal fork of the __[sublimetext-asciidoc]__ package from the [Asciidoctor Project], created by [Matt Neuburg] and [Jakub Jirutka]:

 - https://github.com/asciidoctor/sublimetext-asciidoc